Odell Beckham Jr.: Los Angeles Rams

 Beckham signed a one-year deal with the Los Angeles Rams on November 11, 2021.

-2021 season

 Beckham played in eight regular season games for the Rams in 2021.
 He scored a touchdown in five of the games.
 He finished the season with 44 receptions for 537 receiving yards to go along with the five touchdowns.

 Beckham scored his first career playoff touchdown on January 17, 2022, in the Wild Card Game against the Arizona Cardinals.
-In the NFC Championship Game, Beckham caught nine passes for 113 yards in the 20–17 win against the San Francisco 49ers, helping the Rams advance to Super Bowl LVI.
-Beckham had a key reception for a first down on the fourth quarter drive to help set up the Rams' game-tying field goal.
+In the NFC Championship Game, Beckham caught nine passes for 113 yards in the 20–17 win against the 49ers, helping the Rams advance to Super Bowl LVI.
+Beckham had a key reception for a first down on the fourth-quarter drive to help set up the Rams' game-tying field goal.

-In the Super Bowl against the Cincinnati Bengals, Beckham scored the game's first touchdown, a 17-yard reception.
+In the Super Bowl against the Bengals, Beckham scored the game's first touchdown, a 17-yard reception.
 However, Beckham left the game in the second quarter with a knee injury and did not return.
 The Rams would hang on to win 23–20, earning Beckham his first career Super Bowl championship.
 The next day, it was revealed that Beckham suffered a torn ACL, less than a year and a half since he first tore it with Cleveland in October 2020, coincidentally also against the Bengals.
 He was ranked 90th by his fellow players on the NFL Top 100 Players of 2022.

-2022: Free agency and injury recovery

 Beckham spent the off-season recovering from his ACL injury, and there was significant speculation about whether he would re-sign with Los Angeles or sign with another team.
 Despite still being unsigned by a team, Beckham participated in the Rams' championship banner ceremony before their opening night game against the Buffalo Bills at SoFi Stadium on September 8, 2022.
-Ultimately, Beckham did not sign with a team during the 2022 NFL season.
+Ultimately, Beckham did not sign with a team during the 2022 season.

+Baltimore Ravens

+On April 9, 2023, Beckham signed a one-year contract with the Baltimore Ravens.
+He caught his first touchdown with the Ravens on his 31st birthday in a 37–3 Week 9 rout of the Seattle Seahawks.
+In Week 11, he had four receptions for 116 yards, which was his first 100+ yard receiving game since 2021, in a 34–20 victory over the Cincinnati Bengals.
+In the 2023 season, he appeared in 14 games and started six.
+He recorded 35 receptions for 565 receiving yards and three receiving touchdowns.
+On March 13, 2024, Beckham was released by the Ravens.

+Miami Dolphins

+On May 8, 2024, Beckham signed a one-year contract with the Miami Dolphins.
+He was placed on the reserve/PUP list to begin the season after needing surgery to address an unspecified injury.
+He was activated on October 5.

+On December 13, Beckham and the Dolphins mutually agreed for Beckham to be waived.
+Prior to his release, he played in nine games, totaling nine catches for 55 yards.